inzva/goal-oriented-chatbot/README.md

 # Introduction

-Chat bots became a popular field of research due to it’s room for improvement and practical implications.
-Hence, under the framework of [Inzva AI Projects](https://inzva.com/ai/projectgroups/2019/ai-project-group-3), we would like to make our humble contribution to the field by training a goal-oriented chat bot.
+Chatbots became a popular field of research due to it’s room for improvement and practical implications.
+Hence, under the framework of [Inzva AI Projects](https://inzva.com/ai/projectgroups/2019/ai-project-group-3), we would like to make our humble contribution to the field by training a goal-oriented chatbot.
 Below you can find what we have done.
 Special thanks to Inzva team to create a space for everyone who would like to make a contribution!

 # Literature Review